Specific Learning Difficulty Assessment (SpLD) for college and university students (16+)

 dyspraxia

+Focus areas for the assessment are determined by the presenting concerns and referral questions.
 The process involves gold-standard tests of cognitive and academic ability (e.g., WISC-V/WAIS-IV), a feedback meeting, and a SASC-compliant psychological report.

 All assessments are carried out by Dr Aimee Swithenbank, educational psychologist and practitioner psychologist registered with the HCPC (registration number PYL32205).
 In-person assessments are held in Dr Swithenbank's clinic, in Colchester.

-Assessment fee - £700
+Assessment fee - from £700

 This includes pre-reading of any reports and background information, an individual assessment, a feedback meeting and substantial report writing time.
 Full payment is required to make a booking.